Mechanical Violator Hakaider: Production

 Mechanical Violator Hakaider was released in Japan on April 15, 1995.
-It was produced by Bandai/Toei and directed by Keita Amemiya.
+It was produced by Toei Company alongside Tohokushinsha Film and Sega.
+The film was directed by Keita Amemiya.
 The title character was an antagonist from the original Kikaider series.

 Plot

 A gang of criminals break into an abandoned prison in search of treasure and find what appears to be a man in chains.
 They accidentally awaken the man, who reveals himself to be the android Hakaider.
 He kills them all, and ponders his own identity among the wreckage.
 Hakaider escapes on a motorcycle.
 Elsewhere, a man cornered by security officers attempts suicide, but is stopped and captured by an angelic android named Michael.

 Hakaider arrives at Jesus Town, a pseudo-utopia built on what was once Jerusalem.
 Having no identification, Hakaider is stopped by a border guard, but ignores him and breaks through the electric barrier.
-Meanwhile, a band of rebels in Jesus Town stages an attack on the town's heavily-armed security force, stealing weapons in order to subjugate the government.
+Meanwhile, a band of rebels in Jesus Town stages an attack on the town's heavily armed security force, stealing weapons in order to subjugate the government.

 Gurjev, Jesus Town's seraphim ruler, recognizes Hakaider and sends his security force to destroy him.
 He explains to Michael, now revealed to be his head of security, that Hakaider was Michael's failed predecessor, who rebelled due to his belief in free will over forced peace.
 The security officers confront Hakaider, but he dispatches them with ease as the rebels look on.
 Kaoru, one of the rebels, recognizes Hakaider from her dreams, as the knight in shining armor saving her from oppression.
 When Hakaider is knocked unconscious, the rebels attack the security officers and take the android back to their base.

 Hakaider awakens in the rebels' base, where Kaoru demonstrates a romantic interest in him.
 The group reveals that Jesus Town's apparent peace is due to the government's practice of capturing dissenters and lobotomizing them, removing their free will - among the victims is the man Michael captured.
 They explain their intentions to overthrow Gurjev's government, but Hakaider expresses distrust of their motives.